-• know what information the School treats as confidential (check with the Head if you are unsure)
+• know what information the School treats as confidential (check with the Headteacher if you are unsure)

-- know who is entitled to have access to what information (check with the Head if you are unsure) - are responsible and professional in using and allowing access to personal information on students, parents, staff, governors and any others - use personal information in line with the principles of the Data Protection Acts.
-Such data must: - o be obtained lawfully and fairly - o be held only for specified and lawful purposes - o be relevant and just sufficient for those purposes - o be used or disclosed for no other purpose - o be accurate, up to date, and kept only as long as is necessary - o be held securely to prevent unauthorised access or tampering - o be available for inspection and correction by the person it is about - o not be transferred to countries outside the UK without adequate protection.
+- know who is entitled to have access to what information (check with the Headteacher if you are unsure) - are responsible and professional in using and allowing access to personal information on students, parents, staff, governors and any others - use personal information in line with the principles of the Data Protection Acts.
+Such data must: - be obtained lawfully and fairly - be held only for specified and lawful purposes - be relevant and just sufficient for those purposes - be used or disclosed for no other purpose - be accurate, up to date, and kept only as long as is necessary - be held securely to prevent unauthorised access or tampering - be available for inspection and correction by the person it is about - not be transferred to countries outside the UK without adequate protection.